 The emergence of temperance was slow.
 As time passed, temperance activists became frustrated.
 Drinkers were not cutting back enough.
-Nor were enough becoming teetotalers.
+Not enough were abstaining.
 Persuasion had its limits.

 Increasingly, temperance activists came to believe that people should be prohibited from drinking.
 That the police power of the state should be used to stop them.
 That the size and power of the government should be increased as much as needed to prevent drinking.1

 During the emergence of temperance, it moved away from true temperance or moderation.
 It moved instead toward prohibition.
 Even today, the temperance movement is equated with complete intolerance of drinking.
-No drinking of any amount, by anyone, any time, for any purpose.
-That’s anything but real temperance.
+No drinking of any amount.
+By anyone.
+Any time.
+For any purpose.
+That is anything but real temperance.

 Mary Hanchet Hunt was born.
 She became the most powerful woman in the nation promoting prohibition.2

-• There were state temperance societies in every state except Alabama, Illinois, Maine, and Missouri.4 But every state had local societies.
+• There were state temperance societies in every state except AL, IL, ME, and MO.4 But every state had local societies.

 • Congress passed legislation completely prohibiting all alcohol in Native American territory.5